Vincent Nichols: Archbishop of Westminster

 Nichols was appointed the eleventh Archbishop of Westminster by Pope Benedict XVI on 3 April 2009, and solemnly installed on 21 May 2009.
 The diocese, the principal see of the Church in England and Wales, serves 472,600 Catholics.
 It was reported that Benedict XVI personally selected Nichols for the post after the Congregation for Bishops failed to reach a consensus.

 In the time leading up to the appointment, Nichols' name had been repeatedly mentioned as a possible successor to Cardinal Cormac Murphy-O'Connor, and his name was the only one to be on both ternas, or shortlist of candidates submitted to the Congregation for Bishops.
 A group of English Catholic bishops, as well as a member of parliament, had even expressed their concerns of promoting Nichols to Westminster to the Apostolic Nuncio, Faustino Sainz Muñoz, citing the archbishop's ambition.

 In his decision to accept the "daunting" role of Archbishop of Westminster, Nichols said he "just swallowed hard and said 'yes.'"

 He succeeded Cardinal Murphy-O'Connor, who reached the mandatory retirement age of 75 in 2007.
 Cardinal Murphy-O'Connor described his successor as "competent, compassionate, and experienced."

 As expected, Nichols was elected President of the Catholic Bishops' Conference of England and Wales by unanimous acclamation on 30 April 2009.

 He received his second pallium from Pope Benedict XVI in Rome on 29 June 2009, the Feast of Saints Peter and Paul.

 He was appointed a member of the Congregation for Bishops on 16 December 2013 by Pope Francis.
 On 19 February 2014. he was appointed a member of the Congregation for the Oriental Churches.

 Nichols wrote to Pope Francis offering his resignation as archbishop as of his 75th birthday on 8 November 2020, as is customary; however, Pope Francis asked him to continue in his functions.
+Pope Leo XIV accepted Nichols' resignation on 19 December 2025, and appointed Richard Moth as his successor.
+Nichols' remarked that he was "delighted by the news".
+Nichols remained the apostolic administrator of the Archdiocese of Westminster until Moth was formally installed as archbishop.